Jersey Opera House: History

 A fire on 12 May 1921 partly destroyed the building.

-In the 1920s the management started showing films, and this developed into a programme alternating cinema and live entertainment.
+In the 1920s, the management started showing films at the theatre, and this developed into a programme alternating cinema and live entertainment.
 When the Picture House, a cinema in Saint Helier, closed in April 1931, the Opera House became a cinema.
 It ran a regular cinema programme until the German Occupation.

 When the Germans arrived, there were three cinemas in operation in Jersey: the Forum (opened 1935), the Opera House, and Wests (opened 1909).
 The Forum, as the largest cinema, was commandeered by the Germans for entertaining the troops.
 The two remaining cinemas had a mere 32 feature films in stock to last during the Occupation.
 The Opera House and Wests arranged an alternating programme between themselves, so that a week of cinema was followed by a week of stage performance and that when the Opera House was staging a play, Wests was showing a film, and vice versa.

 The problem of providing entertainment and maintaining morale under the German Occupation was tackled by Jersey's amateur dramatic societies.
-By February 1941 a number of productions were nearing readiness but there was uncertainty as to which company would take the initiative.
-On 17 February the Opera House was reopened as a theatre with a production by the Green Room Club of "The Light of Heart" by Emlyn Williams.
-After that a new production was mounted monthly on average, interrupted by German requisitioning of the Opera House and other venues for their own purposes, such as a visit by German actress Lil Dagover.
+By February 1941, a number of productions were nearing readiness but there was uncertainty as to which company would take the initiative.
+On 17 February, the Opera House was reopened as a theatre with a production by the Green Room Club of The Light of Heart by Emlyn Williams.
+After that, a new production was mounted monthly on average, interrupted by German requisitioning of the Opera House and other venues for their own purposes, such as a visit by German actress Lil Dagover.
 Times of curtain up varied according to the curfew imposed; on occasion when the population were collectively punished for acts of resistance by earlier curfews, the curtain had to rise as early as 6pm.
 The electricity supply became increasingly erratic.
-The Opera House was forced to resort to improvised lighting consisting of 3 car headlights in the orchestra pit and lights powered by car batteries in the wings.
+The Opera House was forced to resort to improvised lighting consisting of three car headlights in the orchestra pit and lights powered by car batteries in the wings.

-In October 1943 a light opera "The Paladins", with libretto by Horace Wyatt and music by PG Larbalestier, was mounted.
-The German censor passed the text despite the inclusion of a chorus "Faithful and Free" that became an expression of patriotic longing that produced an emotional response in the audience.
+In October 1943, a light opera, The Paladins, with libretto by Horace Wyatt and music by PG Larbalestier, was mounted.
+The German censor passed the text despite the inclusion of a chorus "Faithful and Free" that became an expression of patriotic longing, producing an emotional response in the audience.

-In July 1943 the Opera House and other cinemas were ordered to be closed for a month, and again following D-Day on 6 June 1944 until 9 August 1944.
+In July 1943, the Opera House and other cinemas were ordered to be closed for a month, and again following D-Day on 6 June 1944 until 9 August 1944.
 When the electricity supply ended on 25 January 1945, performances at the Opera House ended.
 Immediately following Liberation on 9 May 1945, the Opera House reopened for a grand variety show on 10 May 1945 for released prisoners.